zenglab-pku/TARDIS/docs/source/Tutorial.rst

 preprocessing and filtering of low quality guides and bins.
 Refer to [our paper](https://www.nature.com/articles/s41592-024-02012-z) for our in house filtering method.

-**SPOT** performs filtering with validation panels with the following methods.
+**TARDIS** performs filtering with validation panels with the following methods.

 In this tutorial we use our in house spatial transcriptomics data.
 This data incorporates a library of **68 guides**, and is sequenced on **BGI Stereo-seq** platform.